János Esterházy: Activities in the Assembly

 He also returned to his political activities in mid-war Czechoslovakia.
-Hungarian politicians who collaborated with Czechoslovak governments were marked by him as traitors and he confirmed that he will not perform "such activities as against Czechoslovakia".
-As he stated, Czechoslovakia was understood by him as a state without any right for existence and he wished to break it already as a deputy of Czechoslovak parliament.
+Hungarian politicians who collaborated with Czechoslovak governments were marked by him as traitors and he confirmed that he would not perform "such activities as against Czechoslovakia".
+As he stated, Czechoslovakia was understood by him as a state without any right for existence and he wished to break it in his role as a deputy of the Czechoslovak Parliament.

-In Bratislava, he founded a publishing company and backed the operations of SzEMKE, an ethnic Hungarian cultural organization that had been banned but restarted in 1942.
+In Bratislava, he founded a publishing company and backed the operations of SzEMKE, an ethnic Hungarian cultural organization that had been banned but was restarted in 1942.